Vigneshkrish1809/M1-Embedded_Digital_Calculator/5_Report/README.md

 4. Division
 ## SWOT Analysis
 ### Strength
-1. The ultimate strength of calculators is its innovative and user-friendly.
+1. It is easy to operate and user friendly.
-2. Calculators are long-lasting, and they have almost all kinds of basic numerical operations.
+2. It can perform basic operations constantly.

 ### Weaknesses
-1. The storage capacity is low to store the previous operations.
+1. The storage capacity is very low
-2. Always power supply is needed for the calculator to perform an operation.
+2. Power supply is necessary
 ### Opportunities
 1. We can use a solar panel in calculators to reduce the power supply usage.
 2. We can add some additional advanced to it.